Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 Back Sleeping With Elevated Knees

+Lying on the back is another effective option.
+Back sleeping naturally distributes body weight more evenly across the spine.
 Placing a pillow under the knees while lying on your back maintains the natural curve of the lower back.
 This reduces strain on your lower back and the surrounding nerves.

 Some people also find it helpful to place a small pillow or rolled towel under the lower back.
 This extra support further reduces pressure on your lower back.